 Contact: Sue Sykes

 In the worst of the weather meetings may be in members’ homes or held on Zoom.
-During the pandemic there were regular members’ newsletters.
-Trips this year have been to Findhorn and Burghead and along the River Spey at Grantown.
-There are also occasional “special species” outings which have included one to a black grouse lek and could encompass bats, badgers or woodcock.
+Trips last year included locally along the River Spey at Grantown and to Dell Woods at Nethybridge as well as further afield to Burghead and Findhorn.
+There are also occasional “special species” outings which could encompass bats, badgers or woodcock.

 Contact: Elspeth Sage

-Meetings are usually held on the third Thursday of the month in members’ homes or in the Wheatley Hall (at St Columba’s Church) Grantown as circumstances dictate.
+Meetings are usually held on the third Thursday of the month in members’ homes or in the Wheatley Hall (at St Columba’s Church), Grantown as circumstances dictate.
 Members select poems to read aloud to the group and there is always tea or coffee, cake and chat.
-Some recent subjects have been: poems by national poets; memories; and Irish poems - but the possibilities are endless!
+Some recent subjects have been: poems by national poets; memories; Irish poems and funny verse - but the possibilities are endless!

 Contact: Mary-Ann Connolly